Deadline: Proposals should be emailed to email@example.com with subject line Faculty Invites, by 5:00 p.m., November 22, 2021

 Suggestions on any humanities topic will be considered but special consideration will be given to those suggestions that link to next year’s theme.
-While the theme for 2021-2022 has yet to be determined, we will consider events that extend The Who Counts theme of 2020-21.
+Please note: the theme for 2022-2023 has yet to be determined.

 The purpose of this funding is to support the fruition of a modest conference held at Penn State under the rubric of the annual Humanities Institute Conference (i.e., 7-10 planned speakers, or a call for papers with keynote).
 The HI will consider requests up to $10-15,000 to support the conference, but we expect faculty hosts will solicit additional funding from their home department and other sources to support the cost of the entire event.

 We will consider conferences proposed for 2022-2023 or for 2023-2024 if more advanced planning is needed or special anniversaries or dates mark the significance of the event.

 Conference topics may be in any area of humanities research, including interdisciplinary collaborations with other fields.
 Specialized conference topics are welcome but special consideration will be given to those topics with broader community appeal, and may be selected according to semester/yearly themes as developed by the HI Executive Board.

 HI Staff will support the conference planning by creating and disseminating publicity materials, and will work with the faculty hosts and their home department staff to arrange organizational details of travel/lodging, venue, and catering.

 Proposal Requirements: Up to 5 pages; submit as one document

 * Briefly explain the conference theme and importance, both to specialized faculty and the broader humanities (and university) community